CONTROLLING COSTS IN A DIVORCE

 Take a deep breath.
 Sometimes client’s get nervous when meeting or speaking with their attorney and will forgot some questions they had.
 Having to contact your attorney numerous times simply because you forgot, can add up over time.
 Before your next appointment or telephone call, write down your thoughts and questions in advance of appointments or telephone calls.
 You can even email your attorney your questions ahead of time – leaving the meeting as a time to have those questions answered.
 All of these steps will help streamline the conversation in addition to giving you the confidence and information you need to make the process less stressful.

-At Metro Law and Mediation, we make is our priority to reduce the stress you are under and protect you and your interests during this difficult time.
+At Walker and Galili, we make is our priority to reduce the stress you are under and protect you and your interests during this difficult time.
 We strive to make sure each and every one of our client’s is satisfied with our representation.
 If you have any legal questions or would like to discuss your options, please contact us and we would be happy to speak with you.